Wire report

 What happened

-According to Los Angeles Times’s source item, The world’s largest wildlife crossing and five others are coming to Southern California, While construction continues on the world’s largest wildlife crossing in Agoura Hills, planning is underway for five more crossings in the Mojave Desert and over I-15.
+According to Los Angeles Times’s original report, The world’s largest wildlife crossing and five others are coming to Southern California, While construction continues on the world’s largest wildlife crossing in Agoura Hills, planning is underway for five more crossings in the Mojave Desert and over I-15.

 Context

-The development sits in VINI’s California file for readers following state policy, regional institutions, courts, markets, public services, and California communities.
+The development sits in VINI’s California coverage for readers following state policy, regional institutions, courts, markets, public services, and California communities.
 The original report is linked so readers can check the source account, follow later updates, and compare new coverage against the first published record.
-The source item is dated 2026-05-17T00:40:23+00:00.
+The original report is dated 2026-05-17T00:40:23+00:00.

 What to watch